creativenucleus/bytejammer2/readme.md

 For celebration of the TIC-80 livecoding / effects scene.

 - A jukebox / robot VJ that plays TIC-80 effects for personal enjoyment.
-- A standalone client-server for running ByteJams.
 - A client and server for running the ByteWall.
+- A studio mode for running ByteJams on the server side.

 Please read the documentation before running.